If you’ve suddenly found yourself working from home, it can be a big adjustment.

 If you only need to print things occasionally, then you can probably get by with going to your local print/copy store.
 Just upload your documents to their website, pay a small fee, and pick up your printed materials at your convenience.

 However, if you find yourself printing things more often, then it could be worth investing in a printer for your home office.

 For this, we recommend the HP OfficeJet Pro 8025.
 It’s a reasonably priced machine that prints in color, scans documents, and can even send faxes.
-(I have no idea why you’d need to send a fax in 2020, but I don’t know your life.)
+(I have no idea why you’d need to send a fax these days, but I don’t know your life.)

 If you just need to scan documents, then you can also use your smartphone.
 We recommend the ScanPro app (Android | iOS).
 It lets you scan documents as either PDFs or JPEGs and then upload them to the cloud service of your choice.

 Working from home can be great, but it can also lead to a pretty sedentary lifestyle if you’re not careful.

 Because of this, we recommend keeping some basic exercise equipment around to get in some movement during breaks from work.
 Not only will this keep you fit, but exercise is also a great way to combat the dreaded afternoon slump.